Custom Products from Masters Communications

 Description:

 Okay, so the CM108/119's logic inputs are looking for a logic low (ground) to be valid.
-This "active low" condition is required NO MATTER if the setting in the conf file is upright or inverted.
+This "active low" condition is required NO MATTER if the setting in the ASL configuration file is upright or inverted.
 So - the setting in the configuration file doesn't change the fact that the adapter needs an active low to be valid and assert the condition.
-All the software setting does is change if the active low condition exists when the radio is hearing a signal (unsquelched), or when it's not (squelched).
+All the software setting does is change if the active low condition exists when the radio is hearing a signal (and has become unsquelched), or when it's not (squelched).
 Using a DMM, you can read the voltage on the CM1XX side of the protection diodes to see if the logic level is properly changing from 3.3V (or there abouts - depending on the exact chipset) to 0.0V or a few tenths of a volt as the receiver's state changes from squelched to unsquelched - and so on.

 1 - Neither COS or CTCSS